OF-COUNSEL

 Brussels: +32 486 92 35 84

-With more than two decades of legal experience in Brussels (20+ years) and London (4 years), Bogdan advises multinational corporations, financial institutions, manufacturers, sovereign entities, and high-net-worth individuals on complex matters at the intersection of EU economic security policy, trade and antitrust regulation, and dispute resolution.
-His recent experience covers EU sanctions advice in all areas of business and litigation, dual-use goods and licensing of export controlled goods and technology, customs and rules of origin, trade remedies, WTO law, market access strategies, antitrust investigations, and broader EU litigation strategies.
+With over two decades of legal experience spanning Brussels and London, he advises multinational corporations, financial institutions, sovereign entities, and private individuals.
+He handles complex regulatory mandates at the intersection of EU economic security policy, international trade, and dispute resolution.
+His substantive expertise encompasses the licencing of dual-use technologies, customs and rules of origin, trade remedies, and WTO market access strategies.

-Bogdan is particularly praised for his market-leading expertise in EU restrictive measures and export controls.
-He regularly advises on the design, interpretation, implementation of compliance programmes, and enforcement risks arising under EU sanctions regimes targeting Russia, Belarus and other sensitive jurisdictions.
-His work includes asset freezes, ownership and control analyses, licensing strategy, internal investigations, anti-circumvention measures, transactional risk assessments, and complex cross-border compliance mandates involving overlapping EU, UK, and US frameworks.
+In the field of EU restrictive measures, Bogdan advises on the interpretation, implementation, and enforcement risks of corporate compliance programmes, particularly concerning regimes targeting Russia and Belarus.
+His work involves asset-freeze proceedings, ownership and control analyses, anti-circumvention measures, transactional risk assessments, and complex cross-border compliance mandates that engage overlapping EU, UK, and US legal frameworks.

-A seasoned EU courts litigator, Bogdan has extensive experience before the General Court and the Court of Justice of the European Union in trade remedies and sanctions cases.
-His procedural experience encompasses direct annulment proceedings, appeals and preliminary references.
-He also represents clients before the European Commission and national competent authorities in sensitive administrative and enforcement proceedings concerning international trade and economic security regulation.
+Bogdan routinely represents clients before the General Court and the Court of Justice of the European Union.
+His procedural experience encompasses direct annulment actions, appellate litigation, and preliminary references from national courts.
+Concurrently, he maintains a robust administrative practice, representing clients before the European Commission and national competent authorities in anti-dumping and anti-subsidy investigations, safeguard proceedings, and broader economic security enforcement actions.

 Bogdan is admitted to the Brussels and Sofia Bars and is fluent in English, French, Russian, and Bulgarian.
 He is an active member of the European Trade Law Association and a founding member of the Bulgarian Association for European Law.
-He regularly publishes and speaks on sanctions, export controls, trade remedies, EU cases in the WTO, and developments in European economic security policy.
+He regularly publishes and lectures on sanctions, export controls, trade remedies, and systemic developments in European trade policy.

 scope of expertise